thejud/text-processing-cookbook/docs/_sources/transformation.md.txt

 `paste` command.
 Note that this most useful when the number of columns is relatively small.
 Here I'm doing it with the same 3-column file.

-Create one file per colum:
+Create one file per column:

     awk '{print $1}' data > a.01
     awk '{print $2}' data > a.02